mz-mc/website/content/english/team/naropa-love.md

   operations, business development, and project management.
-Originally from Philadelphia where he earned a bachelor's degree in mathematics and economics from Temple University, Naropa also spent seven years in China, during which he  and a master's degree in population, resources, and environmental economics from Chongqing University.
+Originally from Philadelphia where he earned a bachelor's degree in mathematics and economics from Temple University, Naropa also spent seven years in China, during which he  earned a master's degree in population, resources, and environmental economics from Chongqing University.
 cv: ""
 weight: 40